shadybraden/homelab/README.md

     - Storage will likely be managed via TrueNAS.
 I know I just said Fedora Server, but hear me out:
         - TrueNAS installed on bare metal.
 2x large HDD's attached and put into a mirror in TrueNAS.
 Then a VM based on that to actually install k3s on.
         - This has 2 benifits: 1 - TrueNAS is good at Raid.
 2 - TrueNAS has built in Restic and Rclone making backups super easy.
-- GitOps via ArgoCD or Flux to this Repo.
+- GitOps via ArgoCD or Flux to this repo.
+- Use the testing hardware below to setup a testing/staging environment, then make a production environment.

 ### Non-HA testing and config